Felteng/to-do-list/README.md

 ### User stories
 - As a first-time visitor:
-    - I want to find an application that can help me organize my everyday tasks and provide som structure.
+    - I want to find an application that can help me organize my everyday tasks and provide some structure.

     - I want to be able to quickly get an understanding of the application I'm interacting with through a display simple and concise information.

-    - I want to explore and utilize a program without being plagued by bugs and or techincal errors preventing me from understanding the program.
+    - I want to explore and utilize a program without being plagued by bugs and or technical errors preventing me from understanding the program.

 - As a returning visitor:
     - I want to quickly be able to access the information I've stored within this application as a daily routine.